Geography of South Dakota: The coniferous Black Hills

 Due to higher elevation and precipitation, the ecology of the Black Hills differs significantly from that of the plains.
-The mountains are thickly blanketed by coniferous needleleaf evergreens: various types of pines—including ponderosa (covering 1000000 acre, or 80% of the Black Hills forest), lodgepole, white, and timber—as well as western red cedar and spruces.
+The mountains are thickly blanketed by coniferous needleleaf evergreens: various types of pines—including ponderosa (covering 1000000 acre, or 80% of the Black Hills forest), lodgepole, white, and limber—as well as western red cedar and spruces.
 Western yellow ponderosa is the most important lumber tree in the area.
 The South Dakota state tree is the Black Hills spruce.
 The Red Valley is home to blue-joint and bluegrasses, and wild plum, Juneberry, and chokecherry shrubs grow in the Hills.
 Violets, thistles, and horse mint are prevalent herbs.
 Vines grow widely: the woodbine, bittersweet, and wild grape, which is the pattern for Black Hills gold jewelry.

 Black Hills mammals include deer, elk (wapiti), bighorn sheep, mountain goats, and mountain lions, while the streams and lakes contain several species of trout.
-Cottontail rabbits and wood rabbits live throughout the Hills, as do squirrels, raccoons, chipmunks, and porcupines.
+Cottontail rabbits and Black-tailed jackrabbit live throughout the Hills, as do squirrels, raccoons, chipmunks, and porcupines.
 Wild burro and bobcat can be found, as well as bison in limited quantity.
 Woodpecker, robin, sparrow, jay, bobwhite, and wren are Black Hills birds.